 Filmmaker | Professor

-Rana Kazkaz is an award-winning filmmaker and an assistant professor of communication in residence at Northwestern University Qatar, where teaches narrative filmmaking.
+Rana Kazkaz is an award-winning filmmaker and associate professor of communication in residence at Northwestern University Qatar, where she teaches narrative filmmaking.
 Kazkaz’s films have been recognized at the world’s leading film festivals including Cannes, Sundance, Toronto, Tallinn, Tribeca, and Abu Dhabi.

 She received her MFA from Carnegie Mellon University/Moscow Art Theater, BA from Oberlin College, and a certificate from the American Film Institute’s Directing Workshop for Women.